 Gone are the days of manual workforce predictions and spreadsheet calculations.
 Today, the most competitive companies invest in HR analytics software to acquire, maintain, and train the right number of employees.
 HR decision-making is based on cold, hard data, leaving no room for human error or bias.

 HR analytics touches on all points of an employee’s life in your organization but makes the biggest impact on recruitment.
-With the right talent acquisition software at your fingertips, you can invest in employees that have the skills, loyalty, and work ethic to help you grow your company.
+With the right HR recruitment software at your fingertips, you can invest in employees that have the skills, loyalty, and work ethic to help you grow your company.

 More specifically, HR analytics streamline your recruitment process in three ways: it improves workforce forecasting, generates skill analytics, and monitors employee turnover.